harshini2000-dev/AI_Study_Planner/README.md

 # AI_Study_Planner
-AI study planner is tool made for students as every student's way of studying is unique and different.
+AI study planner is tool (web) made for students as every student's way of studying is unique and different.

 ### How this tool helps ?
 Based on study habits and academic details,